freya022/BotCommands-Wiki/docs/using-commands/application-commands/index.md

 By default, the commands are cached locally to avoid unnecessary updates, however, you might want to configure the cache in some cases.

+??? tip "Logging command changes"

+    You can optionally get more info on what changed in your application commands, by enabling the `TRACE` logs on `io.github.freya022.botcommands.internal.commands.application.diff.DiffLogger`, or any package it is in.

 ### In development environments

 If you develop on multiple machines, your local cache may differ from the commands Discord has,